What are classes of goods and services?

 See services included in Class 40

-Class 41 - Education, providing of training, entertainment, sporting and cultural activities
+Class 41 - Education and training; entertainment; sporting and cultural activities

 See services included in Class 41